-The Assiniboine series consists of imperfectly drained Gleyed Cumulic Regosol soils, developed on moderately to strongly calcareous, stratified, clayey (SiC, C) alluvium deposits.
-These soils occur in lower slope positions of very gentle slopes on flood plain landscapes.
-They have moderately slow permeability, slow surface runoff, and a medium water table during the growing season.
-Assiniboine soils are slightly water-eroded, non-stony, and non-saline.
+The Assiniboine series consists of imperfectly drained Gleyed Cumulic Regosol soils developed on moderately to strongly calcareous, stratified, clayey (SiC, C) alluvium deposits.
+These soils occur in lower slope positions of very gentle slopes on flood plain landscapes and have moderately slow permeability, slow surface runoff, and a medium water table during the growing season.
+Assiniboine soils are slightly water eroded, non-stony, and non-saline.
 They have high available water holding capacity, medium organic matter content, and medium natural fertility.
 Native vegetation includes ash, elm, tall prairie and meadow grasses.
 The majority of these soils are currently cultivated.

-In a representative profile of Assiniboine soil, there is no solum.
-The profile is characterized by a dark gray to gray Ah horizon, five to 20 cm thick, and a dark gray Ckgj horizon, many prominent mottles.
+In a representative profile of Assiniboine soil there is no solum.
+The profile is characterized by a dark gray to gray Ap or Ah horizon, 5 to 20 cm thick, and a dark gray Ckgj horizon, many prominent mottles.
 The parent material is typically stratified and may contain dark strata representing former surfaces.

-Assiniboine soils have a profile similar to the Levine soils, but differ from them by having finer textured deposits.
-These soils were mapped as inclusions of the Assiniboine Complex in the Carberry (1957) soil report.
+Assiniboine soils have a similar profile as the Levine soils, but differ from them by having finer textured deposits.
+These soils were mapped as inclusions of the Assiniboine Complex in the Carberry soil report (1957).